What types of jobs and employers are there in business?

 Where you could work

 Most organisations employ a person or team of people to promote that organisation or its products.
 Depending on the size of the organisation you might do a bit of everything or concentrate on just one of the roles above.
-You could also work for a specialist marketing company; some of these are small and niche, others are global, all-encompassing agencies, such as WPP.
+You could also work for a specialist marketing company; some of these are small and niche, while others are global, all-encompassing agencies, such as WPP.
 A small agency may concentrate on just one aspect of marketing, such as copywriting, while a large agency will offer a wide range of services to clients.

 What is PR?

 Public relations, or PR, is about maintaining or improving the reputation of an organisation by influencing how other people perceive it.
 According to the Public Relations and Communications Association (PRCA), PR is about how organisations communicate with the public, promote themselves and build a positive image.
 There is crossover with marketing, since the influence gained may make all the difference when people are deciding which supermarket to shop in, or which company to do business with.

 PR activity is usually planned in advance but a PR expert can also be called upon to manage an organisation’s response to a crisis.